 Importantly, for all those videos you may want to share publicly on a webpage — Panopto’s embedded video player also fully supports captioning.
 As you’ll see in the example below, viewers can simply click the closed-captioning “CC” icon to toggle captions on and off.

-Make Sure Your Lecture Videos Are ADA Section 508 Compliant
+Make Sure Your Lecture Videos Are ADA and Section 508 Compliant

 Although the cases brought forward by the NAD concern only Harvard and MIT today, forward-thinking organizations should take steps to recognize potential future implications.
 US-based schools and universities should be paying keen attention as this case progresses — as well should other institutions that both utilize video and receive some federal funding, including many nonprofits, non-US schools with US partnerships, and even some corporate training practitioners.